 Ensuring Data Protection and Privacy in Botswana

 Botswana’s Data Protection Act 2018 or the Data Protection Act for short is a data privacy law that was recently passed in Botswana in 2018.
 Prior to the passing of the Data Protection Act, the country of Botswana had yet to pass any legislation strictly pertaining to data rights or personal privacy.
 As such, the Data Protection Act established the regulations and requirements for data processing within the country.
-What’s more the Data Protection Act also established the Data Protection Commission or the Commission for short, for the purposes of enforcing the law through imposing a variety of punishments against individuals and organizations who fail to maintain compliance with the law.
+What’s more, the Data Protection Act also established the Data Protection Commission, or the Commission for short, for the purposes of enforcing the law by imposing a variety of punishments against individuals and organizations who fail to maintain compliance with the law.

 How is personal data defined under the Data Protection Act?

 Under Botswana’s Data Protection Act 2018, personal data is defined broadly to include “information relating to an identified or identifiable individual, which individual can be identified directly or indirectly, in particular by reference to an identification number, or to one or more factors specific to the individual’s physical, physiological, mental, economic, cultural, or social identity”.
 Alternatively, the law defines a data controller to mean “A person who alone or jointly with others determines the purposes and means by which personal data is to be processed, regardless of whether or not such data is processed by such person or agent on that person’s behalf”, while a data processor is defined as “A person who processes data on behalf of the data controller”.